bitsbard/realtime-social-data-pipeline/README.md

 7. **Automated Workflow:** Orchestrate complex data workflows using Step Functions.
 8. **Infrastructure as Code:** Define and version entire infrastructure using CloudFormation.
 9. **Continuous Integration and Deployment:** Implement CI/CD pipelines for both infrastructure and application code.
-10. **Comprehensive Monitoring:** Set up detailed monitoring and alerting using CloudWatch and X-Ray.
+10. **Comprehensive Monitoring:** Set up detailed monitoring and alerting using CloudWatch.

 ## Demonstrated Skills